 What is IR35?

-IR35 is a piece of tax legislation, also known as the Intermediaries Legislation, introduced in July 2000, to target disguised employment.
-It uses a complex set of tests to find out if someone is genuinely in business on their own account or a disguised employee of the client.
+IR35 is a piece of tax legislation, also known as the Intermediaries Legislation, introduced in April 2000, to target disguised employment.
+It uses a complex set of tests derived from case law to find out if someone is genuinely in business on their own account or a ‘disguised employee’ of the end client.

 IR35 is concerned with your working relationship, as an individual, with the end client.
 This includes the contents of any written contracts and the actual working practices.